FitzwilliamMuseum/fitz-unlocking-miniatures/content/markdown/blog/Avishi-Glory in the Little.md

 slug: "/blog/Glory-in-the-Little"
 date: "2024-02-05"
 title: "Glory 'in the Little'"
-intro: "In this blog-post, we explore how..."
+intro: "In this blog-post, we explore how two extraordinary women of the early 17th century used their patronage of talented artists to..."
 ---

 ### A Comparative Analysis of the Political and Aesthetic Intentions Behind Miniatures of Nur Jahan and Anne of Denmark